ralphwetzel/theonionbox/README.md

 You can use the same parameter language - if applicable - in `[TheOnionBox]`, `[TorProxy]` or when defining the connection settings of a _Controlled Host_.

 ### ControlPort via Proxy
-You can instruct your Box to connect to a remote host via the Tor network.
+You can instruct your box to connect to a remote host via the Tor network.
 Prerequisite for such an operation is the definition and availability of a Tor node as proxy server:

 > You can enable a Tor node's `socks` proxy capabilities by defining a `SocksPort` in `torrc` - and restarting Tor.

-Use the following language in your Box' configuration file to instruct it to connect to the ControlPort of a Tor node via the Tor network:
+Use the following language in your box' configuration file to instruct it to connect to the ControlPort of a Tor node via the Tor network:
 ```
 [Tor]
 control = proxy